-Any member of the College community may complete an incident report (IR) pertaining to a student for violations of the Code of Conduct.
-An IR will be prepared in writing and directed to the Vice President for Student Success.
-Any IR should be submitted as soon as possible after the event takes place, preferably within twenty-four (24) hours.
-All judicial cases will originate with the Vice President for Student Success and as determined appropriate, will be heard by the Student Judicial Council.
+- Any member of the College community may complete an incident report (IR) pertaining to a student for violations of the Code of Conduct.
+An IR will be prepared in writing and directed to the Vice President of Student Development.
+Any IR should be submitted as soon as possible after the event takes place, preferably within twentyfour (24) hours.
+All judicial cases will be reviewed by the Vice President of Student Development, who serves as the Student Conduct Administrator. - 2.
+The Student Conduct Administrator may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Student Conduct Administrator.
+Such disposition shall be final and there shall be no subsequent proceedings.
+If the charges are not admitted and/or cannot be disposed of by mutual consent, the Student Conduct Administrator will schedule a disciplinary meeting with the student(s) involved in the alleged violation.
+A Student Development staff member, serving as an Assistant to the Student Conduct Administrator, will be present in all disciplinary meetings.

-The Complainant or the Accused Student may consult with a Peer Advisor throughout the student judicial process.
-The Peer Advisor may, with the consent of the accused student(s) or the complainant(s), discuss with the individual(s) the rights, responsibilities, case, and conduct procedure.